groovy/groovy-eclipse/README.md

+# Groovy for Eclipse Plug-in

-This is the Groovy-Eclipse project, the Eclipse tooling support for the Groovy programming language.
-More information, including how to use and install is available on the [wiki](https://github.com/groovy/groovy-eclipse/wiki).
+This Eclipse plug-in adds Groovy tooling support to Eclipse, for the Groovy programming language.

+# Users

+Information on __[how to use and install](https://github.com/groovy/groovy-eclipse/wiki)__ this Groovy for Eclipse Plug-in.

+# Issues

 Please report bugs as github issues.

+# For Developers who want to Contribute

 A quick approach to getting started: